PiggyAwesome/ThePasswordGame-Speedrunner/README.md

 - [x] Rule 28 `Your password must include this color in hex.`
 - [x] Rule 29 `All roman numerals must be in Times New Roman..`
 - [x] Rule 30 `The font size of every digit must be equal to its square.`
-- [x] Rule 31 `Every instance of the same letter must have a different font size.` (had a horrible time figuring this out lmao, sorry for ugly code)
+- [x] Rule 31 `Every instance of the same letter must have a different font size.`
-- [ ] Rule 32-35 coming soon

 ### Notable features:
 - Automatically solves captcha